PyRepair/maniple/training-data/summarize-experiment-v2/pandas/86/prompt_response_response_4.md

     return indexed.unstack(columns)
 ```

-With this fix, the function will raise a ValueError if the `columns` parameter is `None`, matching the documentation.
-Additionally, this fix will pass the failing test and resolve the GitHub issue by providing a clearer error message and ensuring that the function behaves as documented.
+By including the check for the 'columns' argument at the beginning of the pivot function, and raising a KeyError if it is None, we ensure that the function now behaves as expected.
+This fixes the bug and resolves the issue mentioned in the GitHub report.